Onestop-advanceAI/Onestop-advanceAI/README.md

 - We are One-stop Orchestration Platform (OSP) from AdvanceAI.
 - 📫 Thank you to reach us.
-This document will guide you integration of your system with OSP.
+This document introduces OSP and how to do integration.

 <!---
 Onestop-advanceAI/Onestop-advanceAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.